Slyssy/javascript-challenge/README.md

   - Once this data is searched, a table will be generated that will include `date/time`, `city`, `state`, `country`, `shape`, and `comment`.

+ ### I did not do the optional piece of this homework assignment because I needed to focus on the project.
+Therefore, there is no folder called UFO-level-2.